About

 Acknowledgements

-Many thanks to all the archivists, photo historians, photo hobbyists, family, and friends who have helped track down information and photos, donated time, and provided financial support to help get this project off the ground.
+Many thanks to all the archivists, photo historians, photo hobbyists, family, and friends who have helped track down information and photos, donated time, and provided financial support to help get this project off the ground and sustain it.

 I’m very grateful for everyone’s input, but I’d like to give a special shout out to Pam Mendelsohn.
 Thank you, Pam, for your generosity in sharing so many books, stories, and contacts about Peter Palmquist’s work, as well as your unending enthusiasm for the project.
 Peter’s enthusiasm for finding out more about the lives, work, and stories of early artisan women photographers comes through in his writing and in my talks with you.
 Although I never had the pleasure of meeting him, I feel his spirit lives on, and it is to him that this project is dedicated.